Suburb overview

 • Long distance to the CBD (109 km) — plan for commute time or local employment.

 Wilsonton Heights is a smaller community of 2,747 — about 50% of the Queensland suburb median (5,474) — so investors should factor in the narrower buyer pool and longer average time-on-market.
 Wilsonton Heights's median household income of $58,552/year is 35% below the Queensland suburb median ($90,298) — this is an affordability play where returns lean on yield and patient capital growth rather than demographic premium.
-Median weekly rent of $280 equates to $1,213/month — about 93% of the median mortgage repayment of $1,300/month — meaning rental income covers most of a typical owner's repayment and this is a genuine cash-flow suburb before tax benefits.
+Median rent of $460/week (as at Mar 2026, Residential Tenancies Authority (Qld)) equates to roughly $1,993/month — about 153% of the $1,300/month median mortgage repayment recorded at the 2021 Census.
+On those figures rental income covers most or all of the recorded repayment, but repayments on new loans have risen with interest rates since 2021, so re-run the coverage at today's rates before treating this as a cash-flow suburb.
 Wilsonton Heights is 109 km from Brisbane, so the local market tracks regional employment and lifestyle drivers more than CBD-driven commuter demand.

 Regional property can deliver strong cash-flow yields but liquidity is tighter — plan for longer hold periods and verify local employment stability.
-Local rents consume roughly 25% of household income — a useful sanity check on tenant affordability.
+At the 2021 Census, local rents consumed roughly 25% of household income — a dated but useful sanity check on tenant affordability.

 How Wilsonton Heights stacks up against the median of all Queensland suburbs in our dataset.
 Positive values mean Wilsonton Heights sits above the state median; negative means below.